 Two members of the St. Mark's Class of 2013—Jessica Maposa and Katie Von Campe—were honored with special prizes at the Amherst College 2017 Senior Day.

 Maposa (pictured here) won the prestigious Charles Hamilton Houston Fellowship as well as the prize for Architectural Studies.
-Von Campe received prizes for both European Studies and German literature.
+Von Campe (pictured below) received prizes for both European Studies and German literature.